Cubified/dotswitcher/README.md

 ## dotswitcher v0.5.0

+### Note: Please use dotswitcher.sh rather than the original node version(s).
+While the TUI and CLI node versions are still fully functional, using node is absolutely unnecessary for this project

 A simple terminal-based GUI to manage and switch between multiple sets of configuration files on one machine.

 ### Acquiring and Running